Kingfishers Class

 Important Information and Reminders

-The children’s PE days will be on Monday and Wednesday so please ensure children come to school in weather-appropriate PE kit on these days.
-See the PE box for details.
+Kingfisher’s PE lessons will be on Monday and Wednesday so please send your children to school in correct PE kit on these days.
+This should include a white t-shirt, black shorts/leggings, black/grey joggers for colder days and black plimsols or trainers.

-This year, we are asking that children do not bring things in for show and tell unless it is directly linked to our learning.
+We also ask that children do not bring in toys or things in for show and tell unless it is directly linked to our learning.
 If they have something that is very special that they would like to show the teachers then that will be lovely but we will not be able to show it to the class.

-Thank you for all of those who have continued to welcome Gerald into their families so far this year.
-Please remember that you do not need to do anything extra when Gerald joins you—he is interested and excited by your normal weekend activities!
+Gerald the giraffe continues to be an extra member of our class as he really enjoyed his first year with us last year.
+He would like to continue coming home with a different child each Friday to spend the weekend with their family.
+Please don’t do anything extra when Gerald joins you—he is interested and excited by your normal weekend activities!
 If the children could stick in/draw pictures or write into his book, that will be lovely as we will share Gerald’s weekend each Monday and keep a record of his adventures.